Narsinh Mehta: Garland from Krishna

 The Nagar Brahmin's continued to oppose Narsinh, and instigated the King of Junagadh, Ra Mandallika to test Narsinh.
 The King falsely accused Narsinh, and demanded that Narsinh ask Krishna to send him the garland from the murti in the temple of Damodar.
 This alone would provide Narsinh's innocence and spare his life.
 Narsinh prayed all night and pleaded with Krishna to make the King's demand come true, so that others would not fear pursuing a path of devotion.
 The next morning, Krishna placed the garland on Narsinh's neck and Narsinh received an apology from the King.

 Later life and legacy

 Some works by later authors, such as Narsinh Mehta nu Akhyan (written in the 18th century) attempt to establish the clan, ancestry and pedigree of Narsinh Mehta.

 Many parallels are drawn between Narsinh's life events and those of other saint-poets such as Surdas, Tulsidas, Meera, Kabir, Namdev and Sundarar.
 Like many others of the era, Narsinh faced strong opposition from society but remained steadfast in his devotion.
 His acceptance and association with all people, regardless of caste, creed, and social status was unique to the Nagar Brahmins at the time and remained an important part of his adherence and commitment to the Vaishnav tradition.

+Narsinh's son died at young age leaving behind his young widow and out of grief his wife also died soon.
+Despite this incident, his devotion did not change.
 In his later life, Narsinh went to Mangrol where, at the age of 79, he is believed to have died.